 Spacing Doses of PPIs and H2 Blockers

-Questions about spacing doses of PPIs and H2 blockers is one of those questions that gets asked to Dr. P over and over again by the Moms of our Facebook group.
+Questions about spacing doses of PPIs and H2 blockers is one of those questions that gets asked to Dr. P over and over again.

 A word from Jeffrey Phillips Pharm D:

-One of the Moms wanted to know why not use PPI together with a medicine like Zantac, which is an H2 blocker.
-After all her Pharmacist and her GI doctor said it was ok to do this so is makes sence that she would say, "Wouldn't they know?".
+One of the moms wanted to know why not use a PPI together with a medicine like Zantac, which is an H2 blocker.
+After all her pharmacist and her GI doctor told her it was ok, so is makes sense that she would say, "Wouldn't they know?".

-I am a Doctor of Pharmacy (Pharm.D.) and have spent 25 years working in acid reflux disease as well as being focused on infant and childhood acid reflux disease.
+I have spent 30 years working in acid reflux related disease in infants, small children and adults.
 I invented Zegerid which is a PPI medicine for treating acid reflux disease.
 I also invented the formulation that pharmacists compound for omeprazole as well as lansoprazole.
-I tell you this because sometimes you will get criticized by someone and they may say to you, "What are you thinking listening to somebody on the internet or Facebook".
-In other words they may try to make you feel like you are not able to determine what is valuable information and what is not.
+I tell you this because sometimes you will get criticized by someone and they may say to you, "What are you thinking listening to somebody on the internet for medical advice".
+In other words, they may try to make you feel like you are not able to determine what is valuable information and what is not.

 So let's get back to the pharmacology (I don't want bore you all - but the use of knowledge is power).
 I will start with how the body makes stomach acid and I'll use infants as an example.

-- The stomach is typically acidic with a pH of ~1 to 3 most of the time (remember that the lower the pH the more acidic and pH of 7 is neutral).
+- The stomach typically has a pH of 1 to 3 most of the time (pH levels rank from 1-14.
+The lower the pH the more acidic and pH of 7 is neutral).
 If you give your infant some milk or formula (or most foods) the pH of the stomach will go up to above 4, typically to a pH of 4 to 5.
-Well the stomach has sensors in it that measure pH and when the pH rises that much towards neutral, the sensors are triggered and send a message to the acid secreting cell.
-These cells are called parietal cells and this message is sent by Histamine type 2 molecules (not Histamine type 2 blocker as that is the medicine to block the Histamine type 2 receptor).
+The stomach has sensors that measure pH and when the pH rises that much towards neutral, the sensors are triggered and send a message to the acid secreting cell.
+These cells are called parietal cells and this message is transmitted by histamine type 2 molecules (not Histamine type 2 blocker as that is the medicine to block the histamine type 2 receptor).
 Have I lost you?
 Reading this page on acid & pH will greatly help understand this whole process discussed here and below.

 - As more and more acid is made and released into the stomach the acid pH returns to 3 or less and this shuts off that same sensor in the stomach that had previously sent the signal to make acid.
 With me so far?